 In these equations, E stands for energy, m=mass, c=speed of light, f=force, a=acceleration, g=gravity, h=height, and v=velocity.

 As it is apparent, each term – energy, mass, speed, force, acceleration, gravity, and velocity – can define each other through mass by simple mathematical manipulations.
-Ultimately, though, mass is energy, as Einstein’s formula, E=mc2, states.
+Ultimately, though, mass is inferentially related to energy, as Einstein’s formula E = mc2 states.

 Indeed, in a world of energy, everything is about how different manifestations of energy relate to each other.
-As Dr. Kuhn understood, while inferentially connected words allow knowing how “everything is related to something else,” they provide “no foundation between what I believe and what the world really is.
+As discussed in Post 23, while inferentially connected words allow knowing how “everything is related to something else,” they provide “no foundation between what I believe and what the world really is.
 So, how do I know anything?”

-Let’s use the expansion of the universe and Einstein’s Cosmological Constant as examples.
+Einstein’s Cosmological Constant is such an example.
 When Einstein first published his General Theory of Relativity in 1915, he had no idea that the universe was expanding.
 Therefore, he did not conceive the term that would later carry his name in his equation.
-However, in 1917, he introduced the mathematical term into his equation to comply with the then-accepted scientific view that the universe was static, assuming its value to be negative.
-Unfortunately, by 1931, science no longer deems the universe static but expanding.
-Einstein then abandoned his term, believing its value to be zero.
+However, in 1917, he introduced the mathematical term into his equation to conform to the then-accepted scientific view that the universe was static, assuming it had a negative value.
+Unfortunately, by 1931, Science no longer regarded the universe as static but as expanding.
+Einstein then abandoned the term, believing it had a value of zero.
 By the late 1990s, however, scientists discovered that the expansion of the universe was accelerating.
 Einstein then reintroduced the term into his formula, “implying the possibility of a positive nonzero value for the cosmological constant,” which remains so until today.
 Later, he would call this whole episode his “biggest blunder.”

-Today, the value of Einstein’s Cosmological Constant has been measured and is “in excellent agreement” with a value obtained through a theoretical model.
+Today, the value of Einstein’s Cosmological Constant has been measured and is in “in excellent agreement” with that obtained from a theoretical model.
 Einstein’s Cosmological Constant is now officially positive.

 As Dr. Max Planck famously said, “Science cannot solve the ultimate mystery of nature.
 And that is because, in the last analysis, we ourselves are a part of the mystery that we are trying to solve.”
-The mystery that humanity has never understood since pre-Socratic times is mentality.
-Indeed, as Dr. Planck understood, a person can only understand the mental nature of reality by becoming part of it.
-As discussed, direct perception of nature until enlightenment was the method that allowed Buddha to mentally become part of the world of mentality to realize the mental nature of reality in the cosmos.
-Such knowledge is not available from inferentially connected word-based knowledge.
+The mystery that humanity has never understood since pre-Socratic times is “What Exists?”

 Mentergy, which combines mentality and energy, is such a concept.